bengolder/gh-svg/README.md

 ## The Current State of this Software

 _March 26, 2016 ---_ I haven't worked on this code for years.
-This project has been abondoned.
+This project has been abandoned.
 It was a neat experiment, but was a clunky implementation and is likely obselete today.
 Others have written better implementations.
 For example, [the decodes library](http://decod.es/) includes [an svg io module](https://github.com/ksteinfe/decodes/blob/master/decodes/io/svg_out.py).

 _March 7th, 2012 ---_ The export now supports arbitrary attributes, giving priority to ids and classes.
 I tested the attributes to see how well they could handle unicode text, just to be sure it wasn't creating another little ascii unicode death trap.